Arthur Rankin Jr.: Later life

 Rankin had two sons with his first wife Elizabeth Deland: Arthur Gardner Rankin III, and his brother Todd Rankin.

 Rankin met his wife-to-be, Olga Karlatos, after he cast her in a 1983 television adaption of The Picture of Dorian Gray entitled The Sins of Dorian Gray.
 They settled in Bermuda, with Rankin looking to continue to produce stage shows.
 He noted:

 "I could go up to Broadway and run up and down the street and scream, 'I want to write and direct a play!'
 They'd put me in the nuthouse.
 If I say that [in Bermuda], everyone springs into action, 'Oh, please, please.'"

 In addition to this, Rankin also taught courses on film and entertainment at Bermuda College.

 Death

 Rankin died after a brief illness on January 30, 2014, aged 89, in his home at Harrington Sound, Bermuda.
 Referring to him as an "animation legend", The Hollywood Reporter noted that during his career, Rankin worked with actors such as Jeff Bridges, Mia Farrow, Angela Lansbury, Alan Arkin, Danny Kaye, James Cagney, Fred Astaire, Boris Karloff, Tallulah Bankhead, George Burns, John Huston, Burl Ives, James Earl Jones, Christopher Lee, Walter Matthau, Vincent Price, and Flip Wilson.
-He was buried in Sunnyside, Bermuda's Holy Trinity Church Cemetery.
+He was entombed in Sunnyside, Bermuda's Holy Trinity Church Cemetery within its garden mausoleum.